Skip to main content

 Should I try to hit a normal shot when I am stretched wide for a ball?

-Generally no — a stretched position reduces available power and control, so a simpler, higher-percentage reply is usually the better choice than trying to force a full-power shot.
+Generally no. This means a stretched position reduces available power and control.
+As a result, a simpler, higher-percentage reply is usually the better choice than trying to force a full-power shot.

 Related guides & benchmarks